Natural disasters pose a unique risk to road safety

 - Ensure that your car is in working condition by scheduling regular preventative maintenance.
 A natural disaster is a terrible time for your breaks to go out.

 - Avoid touching metal during a lightning storm.
-If you’re in your car and it gets struck by lightning, the metal exterior will transmit the current to the ground.
+If you’re in your car and it gets struck by lightning, the metal exterior will transmit the current to the ground and provide a degree of safety.
 Stay in your car until the current has dissipated.

 - Leave a six-second gap between you and the car in front of you.
 This is always good advice, but it’s imperative when the road is wet.
 If you hydroplane, let go of the gas and steer straight until you regain control of the vehicle.